NSO-developer/drned-xmnr/README.md

 names), so it should be possible to use hyphens in state names (again: not in device names), but due to the workaround, it is not possible to use tildes there.

+## Testing the testing tool

+If you intend to modify or extend the tool, you may want to test your changes - please refer to the test [README](test/README.md); note that the tests add few additional prerequisities, see there.